New Results on the Polyak Stepsize: Tight Convergence Analysis and Universal Function Classes: Introduction

-Our second result demonstrates that the Polyak stepsize is universal across various function classes.
+We manage to address the second question by demonstrating that the Polyak stepsize is universal across various function classes.
 We establish that {\plgd} simultaneously adapts to both {\hd} smoothness and {\hd} growth conditions (Theorem \ref{thm:Holder smooth growth}).
-In particular, when only the {\hd} growth condition holds, {\polyak} achieves the optimal convergence rate; when the function is {\hd} smooth, it matches the rate of the universal gradient method of \cite{nesterov2015universal}.
-Furthermore, we show that the Polyak stepsize adapts to the recently proposed intrinsic global curvature bound \citep{nesterov2025universal}, and that our universal analysis extends to the stochastic setting under the interpolation condition.
+In particular, when only the {\hd} growth condition holds, {\plgd} achieves the optimal convergence rate; when the function is {\hd} smooth, it matches the rate of the universal gradient method of~\cite{nesterov2015universal}.
+Furthermore, we show that the Polyak stepsize adapts to the recently proposed intrinsic global curvature bound~\cite{nesterov2025universal}, and that our universal analysis extends to the stochastic setting under the interpolation condition.
 A summary of these results is provided in Table~\ref{table:complexity}.